Menlo Park’s Local Joy: The Farmers Market

 This coming Sunday, I highly recommend visiting the Menlo Park farmers market!
 Get outside and taste the fresh fruit, vegetables, and unique goodies for a yummy meal or maybe buy some fresh flowers to brighten up your home.
 Enjoy the community event and make the most of this Menlo Park gem!

 My name is Helena Warner.
-I am currently a senior and this is my first year in journalism.
-I love writing about movies and illustrating, and aim to bring a smile to M-A Chronicle readers.
+I was a senior and in my first year in journalism.
+I loved writing about movies and illustrating, and aimed to bring a smile to M-A Chronicle readers.